YDIN/branding/docs/experience.md

 As a professional, you anyways need to keep track of your past somewhere, so why not do that on LinkedIn where it's also easily visible to any stakeholders interested?

+---

+## Arrange your work history into a logical order

+Again, think about your clients: How to make going through your work history an easy and enjoyable experience, highlighting the most relavant positions.

+LinkedIn collapses the work history and shows the last 5 positions by default.
+Make sure those 5 are the correct ones.

+Make sure you have **the correct start and end months** for each work experience.
+For a long 20+ years work history it may not anymore matter that much, but still recommended.

+LinkedIn arranges all work experiences based on start and end dates, and if you have had multiple jobs same time, it can become a bit messy.
+Make sure the different jobs are in a logical order you want.
+Splitting long work experiences into two or more can sometimes help with that...

+---

+## Split long work experiences

+If you have been working 8 years in same company, don't try to squeeze those all into a one work experience with a title "Intern, engineer, manager and later CEO".

+Instead, split the experience into multiple separate work experiences based on the position, or other changes that may have occured.
+Yes, maybe little bit more work, but now you can be more specific about your roles and results achieved in each position.

+Also, if you have been working in different countries during one employment, make sure to split those into separate ones.
+Possible work experience abroad is something you don't want your clients to accidentally miss...

+---

+## Fill any empty gaps in the work history

+Make sure your work history doesn't have any gaps longer than 2-3 months.
+For a person reviewing your work history, longer unexplained empty period will arise questions, and trust me, you don't want those questions.

+For any longer than 3 months empty gap, add "a work experience" explaining it.

+If you were unemployed and looking for a new job, add that as an experience and explain in the description how things went, in both good and bad.
+In long work history most of us are at some point unemployed, and being open and honest about it only strenthens your brand.

+If you took a half year off or even longer, again add that as an experience and describe what you did.
+When your potential clients will read about you taking a year off from "the rat race" to for example spend quality time with your family, travel the world, and renovate the house, instead of wondering what is that empty gap in the CV ("prison, maybe..?") they will look at you and think *"wow, that guy has balls... wish I had too!"*

+Sometimes honesty is really the best policy!

+---

 ## Always choose the companies from the list

 Most of the world's companies have LinkedIn pages, so when adding your work experience make sure you search and select the company from the list, instead of writing the company name yourself.
 In the worst case, misspell it.